Animal locomotion: Energetics

 Animal locomotion requires energy to overcome various forces including friction, drag, inertia and gravity, although the influence of these depends on the circumstances.
 In terrestrial environments, gravity must be overcome whereas the drag of air has little influence.
 In aqueous environments, friction (or drag) becomes the major energetic challenge with gravity being less of an influence.
 Remaining in the aqueous environment, animals with natural buoyancy expend little energy to maintain a vertical position in a water column.
 Others naturally sink, and must spend energy to remain afloat.
 Drag is also an energetic influence in flight, and the aerodynamically efficient body shapes of flying birds indicate how they have evolved to cope with this.
 Limbless organisms moving on land must energetically overcome surface friction, however, they do not usually need to expend significant energy to counteract gravity.

-Newton's third law of motion is widely used in the study of animal locomotion: if at rest, to move forwards an animal must push something backwards.
+Newton's third law of motion is widely used in the study of animal locomotion: if at rest, to move forwards an animal must push backwards against something.
 Terrestrial animals must push the solid ground, swimming and flying animals must push against a fluid (either water or air).
 The effect of forces during locomotion on the design of the skeletal system is also important, as is the interaction between locomotion and muscle physiology, in determining how the structures and effectors of locomotion enable or limit animal movement.
 The energetics of locomotion involves the energy expenditure by animals in moving.
 Energy consumed in locomotion is not available for other efforts, so animals typically have evolved to use the minimum energy possible during movement.
 However, in the case of certain behaviors, such as locomotion to escape a predator, performance (such as speed or maneuverability) is more crucial, and such movements may be energetically expensive.
 Furthermore, animals may use energetically expensive methods of locomotion when environmental conditions (such as being within a burrow) preclude other modes.